-The TransCu O2® System provides an oxygen enriched moist environment conductive to wound healing and is indicated to treat lightly to heavily exudating wound such as: diabetic foot ulcers, venous stasis, post-surgical infections, gangrenous lesions, pressure ulcers, infected residual limbs, skin grafts, burns, frostbite.
+The TransCu O2® System provides an oxygen enriched moist environment conducive to wound healing and is indicated to treat lightly to heavily exudating wounds such as: diabetic foot ulcers, venous stasis, post-surgical infections, gangrenous lesions, pressure ulcers, infected residual limbs, skin grafts, burns, and frostbite.

 Contraindicated for use on: wounds with inadequate perfusion to support healing; ulcers due to acute thrombophlebitis; ulcers due to Raynaud's disease; necrotic wounds covered with eschar or slough; wounds with fistulae or deep sinus tracts with unknown depth.